 This example is only the 2nd coupe we've managed to find for our stock & not for a lack of trying to find such cars.

 As knowledgeable enthusiasts for these, knowing the strong prices of the best low mileage examples in Europe are fetching (which aren't as good as this, realistically) we're also tempted to keep this one for ourselves, but lack of space prevails.

 With it's timeless elegance, rarity & condition, this E320 Coupe will make an excellent investment for someone who has been searching for a long time and until now has been unable to unearth the very best preserved RHD example.

 This unique Mercedes W124 E320 Coupe Limited represents a top opportunity to acquire an appreciating classic of best available condition & spec.
 When it reaches the UK it'll have another full specialist check-over, extensive service and a new MOT, as well as repairs to the small bumper faults described & shown on pictures, so it's fully ready to be fully enjoyed by it's new owner.

 This E320 Coupe is now in the UK, registered and ready to go.
 Viewing and test drive is possible by appointment.

-Price: £19,795. includes 12 months comprehensive warranty, new MOT & UK registration.
+Price: £19,795. includes fulll UK registration, new MOT & warranty.
 Contact us for further details of how to reserve this unique example.

 Newera Imports - Established 1998.
 Premier source of the best hand picked specialist cars from Japan.
 As recommended by Import magazines, car clubs and enthusiast owners.